Suspect in Maryland newspaper rampage denied bail

 Ramos so routinely sent profanity-laced tweets about the paper and its writers that retired publisher Tom Marquardt said he called police in 2013, telling his wife at the time, "This guy could really hurt us."

-The chief said newspaper at the time didn't want to press charges for fear that would "exacerbate an already flammable situation."
+The chief said police were told at the time that the newspaper didn't want to further inflame him by pressing charges.

 In 2015, Ramos tweeted that he would like to see the paper stop publishing, but "it would be nicer" to see two of its journalists "cease breathing."